NicolasH2/ggvenn/README.md

 ```

 # Create a venn diagram
-Load the package, create your survival plot:
+Load the package, create your venn diagrams. ggeuler can create venn diagrams with up to 5 sets.
 ``` r
 library(ggeuler)
 library(ggplot2)